VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 packages that are getting patches applied (that may not apply to a different version).

-STX build tools currently generate RPMs for CentOS operating system due to two main reasons:
+STX build tools only generate RPMs for CentOS operating system due to two main
+reasons:

 - RPMs cannot be installed on Ubuntu/Debian